 Step-by-Step Guide to Corporate Tax Filing in the UAE

-Step-by-Step Guide to Corporate Tax Filing in the UAE (2025)
+Step-by-Step Guide to Corporate Tax Filing in UAE (2026)

 A Taxable Person must file its tax return and pay any due Corporate Tax to the FTA within nine months after its tax period ends.
 It is a self-assessment system.
 This guide shows how to prepare and file Corporate Tax Return through the Federal Tax Authority’s EmaraTax portal.
 It turns the detailed instructions from the FTA Corporate Tax Returns Guide (Nov 2024) into easy steps for business owners, accountants, and finance managers.
 The guide is based on the latest FTA rules and Corporate Tax Law to help you file accurately and stay compliant.